GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ```
 ### UMA RS Protect

 `uma_rs_protect` method is used for protecting resource by the Resource Server.
 Resource server need to construct the command which will protect the resource.
 The command will contain api path, http methods (POST,GET, PUT) and scopes.
-Scopes can be mapped
-with authorization policy (uma_rpt_policies).
-If no authorization policy mapped,
-`uma_rs_check_access` method will always return access as granted.
-To know more about uma_rpt_policies
-you can check this [document](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.0/3.1.0/source/admin-guide/uma.md#uma-rpt-authorization-policies).
+Scopes can be mapped with authorization policy (uma_rpt_policies).
+If no authorization policy mapped, uma_rs_check_access method will always return access as granted.
+To know more about uma_rpt_policies you can check this [document]().

 **Required parameters:**

-- protection_access_token: Generated from get_client_token method.
 - resources: One or more protected resources that a resource server manages as a set, abstractly.
 In authorization policy terminology, a resource set is the "object" being protected.
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)

 **Request:**